anakod/ESP8266pro/README.md

 # ESP8266pro
-ESP8266 Arduino library - easy to use and powerfull WiFi Module adapter
+**ESP8266pro** Arduino library - is easy to use and powerfull WiFi Module wrapper.
+Now it implements all major module features, break code into the classes, and don't require any AT commands knowledge.

 ## Some examples
 #### Send HTTP request